nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useMemoizedFunction.md

 # useMemoizedFunction
 Hook to store a function that will never change while keeping its dependencies always up to date.
-Can be used instead of _useCallback_.
+Can be used instead of _useCallback_, without esplicity dependencies array.

 ## Usage